05 Feb Ultimate Guide to Day of the Dead in Mexico – Dia De Los Muertos Explained

 Dia de los Muertos as it is officially called in Spanish, is a day to reconnect with the dead, without being morbid or creepy.
 By using brightly coloured decorations, and organising parties and community events, families pay their respects to their lost loved ones, bringing life back to those who have gone before them.

-This uniquely Mexican holiday runs between October 31st to November 2nd.
+This uniquely Mexican holiday runs between October 31st to November 2nd and is a perfect time to try and time your Mexico road trip.

 What is The History Behind The Day of the Dead?